 Dr Ramnik Ahuja who is employed as Vice President of Research and Strategy, is the spouse of Mr Pawanpreet Singh, the CFO and Executive Director of RHT TM.
-Her annual remuneration fell within the band of S$100,000-150,000 in FY2017.
+Her annual remuneration fell within the band of S$50,000-100,000 in FY2018.
 Other than Dr Ramnik Ahuja, there are no other employees who are immediate family members of any Director or the CEO.

-The Trustee-Manager is of the view that the disclosure of the specific remuneration of each of the management and key employees may lead to retention or recruitment difficulties in light of the relatively small number of trusts currently operating in Singapore.
-As compared to the number of listed companies in Singapore, listed trusts are relatively fewer in number and competition for talent in the trusts space may increase the risk of losing or retaining staff, if such information were to be disclosed.
+The Trustee-Manager is of the view that the disclosure of the specific remuneration of individual management personnel and key employees may lead to retention or recruitment difficulties in light of the relatively small number of trusts currently operating in Singapore.
+As compared to the number of listed companies in Singapore, listed trusts are relatively fewer in number and competition for talent in the trusts space may increase the risk of losing or retaining staff if such information were to be disclosed.
 For the same reasons, the Board has decided not to disclose the total aggregate remuneration of the Directors and key management personnel.
 However, their remuneration have been disclosed in bands, such that the minimum and maximum range is apparent.
 Furthermore, the remuneration paid to the management of RHT TM is from RHT TM, and not out RHT’s Trust property.
-The fees paid by RHT to RHT TM is disclosed on page 59 of this CG report.
+The fees paid by RHT to RHT TM are disclosed on page 78 of this CG report.